 - Never make repairs to the landlord’s property without first getting written permission.
 This includes a signed and dated statement about reimbursement to you.

-- If the landlord neglects to repair the property and those repairs are health and safety violations, the tenant should call the housing code inspector for the county.
+- If the landlord neglects to repair the property and those repairs are health and safety violations, the tenant should call the housing code inspector for their respective county.

-Communicate to your landlord in writing for any other the circumstances listed below.
-Send the letter by certified mail (return receipt requested) or take two copies of the letter to your landlord and have the landlord acknowledge receipt in receipt in writing on your copy.
+In any relationship, communication is of the utmost importance.
+Make it a point to communicate with your landlord in writing for any of the circumstances listed below.
+Send the letter by certified mail (return receipt requested) or take two copies of the letter to your landlord and have the landlord acknowledge receipt in writing on your copy.

-- At move-in when damage has occurred between your pre-lease inspection and move-in
+- When damage has occurred between your pre-lease inspection and move-in

 - Gas leaks, electrical problems